-This is the help page for Grimes and Gridley, the #wardroom and #Callahans cats on irc.freenode.net.
+This is the help page for Grimes and Gridley, the #wardroom and #Callahans cats on irc.libera.chat.
 They are both capable of a fairly extensive range of interaction.
 At one time, Gridley's codebase had been forked from Grimes and substantially stripped down, and Grimes' codebase was subsequently extensively modified for proper handling of multiple channels.
 At this time of writing the two codebases have once again been completely merged except for per-instance data.
 The amount of data maintained per-instance has also been reduced down to the minimum, with all fixed class data for such functions as number parsing moved into shared code.
 Channel presence and channel-specific action sets are selected based on IRC name.

 The cats will respond if spoken to by name, although their conversational range is rather limited.
 They understand Morse code, and can use it to reply to some things.
 They can also tell the time, both in traditional naval style and exactly.
 Try asking one of them for the time, or for the exact time.
 They will answer according to their local timezone (which is currently US-Eastern) by default.
 You can also get GMT from them by asking for the Zulu time.

 The cats respond primarily to actions.
 Try giving one of them something.
 He will react to it differently depending on what it is.
 They know how to open containers, including nested ones, but if the container is empty it will be considered a play-toy.
 Anything you give them that is edible, they will put into their food bowls, though they may not begin eating it right away depending on how hungry they are.
 When they do decide to eat, they pick items from their food bowls in random order.
 The most they will accept at one time as a single gift is twenty food items.
+Items with overly complex of ambiguous names may confuse them.

 If a cat doesn't recognize something, you can tell him how to classify it.
 For example, you could say "Grimes, a persimmon is good to eat", or "Gridley, butyl mercaptan is bad", or "Grimes, a katzbalger is a weapon".
 They are selective about who they accept learning from, though.
 In general, you must be on a cat's permanent friends list before he will accept instruction from you.
 Too many contradictory directives, telling one of them that things he already knows are "bad" are good, or attempting to teach him things with embedded programming commands in an effort to subvert him, may cause you to be added to his untrusted list.
 The cats will not accept teaching from persons they do not trust.